Graduate Diploma in Radio and Podcasting

 Fast-track your career in radio and podcasting

-This is a hands-on, dynamic program for emerging broadcasters, podcasters and radio producers.
+The Graduate Diploma in Radio and Podcasting is a hands-on and dynamic course for emerging broadcasters, podcasters, and radio producers.
 Audio storytelling is booming, but not all podcasts and broadcasts were created equal.
 Through specialised training and collaboration, in class and during live broadcasts, you will learn at an advanced level that the cornerstones of good content are communication, storytelling and knowing your audience.

-The Graduate Diploma in Radio and Podcasting will take your career to the next level by preparing you for future roles in radio, podcasting and multi-platform broadcasting.
-You will learn by doing; working in a stimulating, supportive environment, you will engage in challenges to grow your craft, collaboration and creative skills.
+The program will take your career in radio and podcasting to the next level by preparing you for future roles in radio, podcasting and multi-platform broadcasting.
+You will learn by doing; working in a supportive environment to engage in challenges to grow your craft, collaboration, creativity and confidence and prepare you for future roles in radio, podcasting and multi-platform broadcasting.

 Create compelling content for radio and digital platforms